bcbrauneis/nerdsculinarycrafting/README.md

 # nerdsculinarycrafting
-A website for nerd to upload their take on pop culture and videogame recipes.
+A website for nerds to upload their take on pop culture and videogame recipes.

 ## User Story